Macchi M.B.320

 The Macchi MB.320 was an Italian cabin monoplane designed and built by Macchi.
 Only a small number were built.

 Design and development

-The MB.320 was a low-wing cabin monoplane powered by two wing-mounted Continental E185 engines.
+The MB.320 was built using experience gained from the company's previous aircraft, the MB.308.
+The MB.320 was a low-wing cabin monoplane with retractable tricycle landing gear and powered by two wing-mounted 184 hp Continental E185 engines.
 It had room for a pilot and five passengers.

+Operational history

+The prototype MB.320, registered I-RAIA, was first flown on 20 May 1949.
 The aircraft flew well, but was expensive to buy with only a small domestic market for the type and only a small number were exported.
 Three aircraft were sold to East African Airways for use as feederliners.
-It was intended that the aircraft would be built in France under licence as the Lignel VEMA-51 but in the end none were built.